-Of course, the needs of the individual must be balanced with the needs of the business; and as a business owner, it is critical that you understand where that line resides.
-Understanding your personal financial priorities (what you need to survive), versus business priorities (what the business needs to survive) should be something that is addressed in the early planning stages, creating a strong financial outlook for the company.
+Of course, the needs of the individual must be balanced with the needs of the business; as a business owner, it is critical that you understand where that line resides.
+Understanding your personal financial priorities (what you need to survive), versus business priorities (what the business needs to survive) is something that is addressed in the early planning stages.
+This creates a strong financial outlook for the company.

-Let’s say your business is bringing in the money required to survive and thrive, but you haven’t yet taken a fair salary for yourself… why?
-Putting a priority on your own, and your family’s financial health, isn’t a sign of a weak entrepreneur, it is the sign of a financially healthy business.
+Let’s say your business is bringing in the money required to survive and thrive, but you haven’t yet taken a fair salary for yourself.
+Why?
+Putting a priority on yours, and your family’s, financial health isn’t a sign of a weak entrepreneur, it is the sign of a financially healthy business.

 Let’s look back to the beginning.
-You hopefully went into business for two reasons: one, to make money; and two, to contribute in some way that brings fulfilment.
-If you can’t afford to pay your own salary, simply put, you won’t survive long enough to do either.
-Going without for the seemingly benefit of your business may seem noble, but it is not realistic, nor is it healthy for your ultimate success.
+You hopefully went into business for two reasons: one, to make money; and two, to contribute in some way that brings fulfillment.
+If you can’t afford to pay your own salary, you won’t survive long enough to do either.
+Going without for the seemingly benefit of your business may seem noble, but it is not realistic or healthy for your ultimate success.

 As the saying goes, “Don’t put all your eggs in one basket.”
 If your business should stumble and you have your entire financial nest egg wrapped up in that business, where does that leave you?

-While it is important, and realistic, to note, that entrepreneurs won’t likely take their full share out of the business at first, but rather re-invest back in their employees and business growth, it is critical that, as a business owner, you understand your own market value.
-Take note of what you pay yourself against what would be a fair salary in today’s market… the difference (if you are underpaid) can be chalked up to your sweat equity in the company.
+While it is important to note that entrepreneurs won’t likely take their full share out of the business at first, it is critical that you understand your own market value.
+Take note of what you pay yourself against what would be a fair salary in today’s market; the difference, if you are underpaid, can be chalked up to your sweat equity in the company.